 The morning found Tom with a cup of coffee, thumbing through the newspaper.
-Nothing in particular was on his mind when his eyes hit the front page.
+Nothing, in particular, was on his mind when his eyes hit the front page.
 The headlines read Fishing Vessel Found Crushed on Rocks.
 As Tom continued to read the story, the night before began to come together – one piece of the puzzle.

 Had the footprints on the beach been that of a survivor?
 The front page story seemed to indicate that all the dead aboard had been accounted for.
 There was but one survivor.
 Tom was sure that the size 13 footprint belonged to the only survivor of the wreck.
 Tom couldn’t help but think that had the lighthouse been in operation, maybe the fishing boat would have been able to avoid the rocks.
 Anyway, for now, it was time to investigate a size 13 footprint.

 Back on the beach, Tom looked for traces of evidence left over from the night before.
 Nothing!
-As he looked out to sea, he could see in the distance the wreck, and the attempted cleanup.
+As he looked out to sea, he could see in the distance the wreck and the attempted cleanup.
 Tom thought about those fishermen and where they might be now.
 Realizing the road is narrow, he thought that most on board the boat were presently facing the horrors of Hell.

-The boating accident was just the beginning if the men died without Christ.
+The boating accident was just the beginning of the men died without Christ.
 That gave Tom more incentive to try to track down the size 13 shoe.
 Maybe he could lead him to the Lord.
 The Lord saw fit to spare him for some reason.
 Maybe that reason was his eternal destiny.
 Tom just had to find him.

 The Webster Cove Barber Shop was buzzing with news of the fishing accident.
 Although the men on board the vessel were not known to Tom, it seemed that everyone else in town knew them.
-The close knit community would certainly miss these men.
+The close-knit community would certainly miss these men.

 Not much was mentioned of the survivor.
-Apparently his name was Ronald Barry from Cape Elizabeth.
+Apparently, his name was Ronald Barry from Cape Elizabeth.
 The thought suddenly creased the edge of Tom’s mind.
 Ronald Barry was not found.
 How did they know that he was a survivor?
 How did they know he wasn’t just lost at sea?
-Of course Tom made the same assumption, but the Barber Shop group spoke with authority.
+Of course, Tom made the same assumption, but the Barber Shop group spoke with authority.
 Tom was now even more sure that the size 13 footprint was that of Ronald Barry.